ProvableHQ/leo/documentation/leo_by_example/token.md

 }
 ```

-The output of `transfer_private` is a record owned by Bob less the 20 tokens he privately transferred to Alice, and a record owned by Alice with the 20 tokens Bob transferred to Alice.
+`transfer_private` outputs two records.
+Bob owns the first record, which contains the balance after the 20-token transfer.
+Alice owns the second record, which contains the 20 transferred tokens.

 ## <a id="step4"></a> Public to Private Transfer

-Let's convert 30 of Alice's public tokens into 30 private tokens for Bob.
-Switch the private key back to Alice.
+Convert 30 of Alice's public tokens into 30 private tokens for Bob.
+Put Alice's private key in `.env`.

 ```bash
 echo "